bkvats/MemoryGame/README.md

 <h2 id="introduction">Introduction</h2>

-<p>Memory Mastermind is a mind-bending game designed to challenge your memory and improve your cognitive abilities.
+<p>Memory Mania is a mind-bending game designed to challenge your memory and improve your cognitive abilities.
 With colorful boxes and engaging gameplay, this game offers an immersive experience that will keep you coming back for more.</p>

 <h2 id="features">Features</h2>